EuroProofNet/europroofnet.github.io/_pages/WG2/May2023/meeting.md

 <img src="/_pages/WG2/May2023/path/20230509_183123_small.jpg">

-Really, do not turn to "Inscriptions", continue the corridor
+Really, do not turn to "Inscriptions", continue the corridor...

 <img src="/_pages/WG2/May2023/path/20230509_183130_small.jpg">

 <img src="/_pages/WG2/May2023/path/20230509_183138_small.jpg">

-to the stairs...
+...to the stairs...

 <img src="/_pages/WG2/May2023/path/20230509_183143_small.jpg">

-... and go down ...
+...and go down the stairs on the right...

 <img src="/_pages/WG2/May2023/path/20230509_183148_small.jpg">